 How could Quantum Computing impact AI?

 Right at the start of this blog we said that the use of stable and reliable quantum computers could deliver an AI dividend, so what could that look like?
 Many of the AI systems being built today require huge processing power in order to deliver their potential.
 At the core of these systems are processing units sometimes referred to as AI Chips.

 The term AI Chip refers to a fairly broad classification of processing units from graphics processing units (GPUs), Neural Processing Units (NPUs), to field-programming gate arrays (FPGAs) as well as Application Specific Integrated Circuits (ASICs).
 Some of the recent discussion around the Chinese Generative AI system DeepSeek versus other (mostly American) systems such as ChatGPT was based on how many AI Chips were required to develop these systems (and there's plenty of speculation around this).

 The AI Dividend and Quantum Computing

-Quantum Computing is not about creating new forms of AI Chips per se or indeed hardware to run AI systems (unlike attempts back in the 80s to create machines capable of runnable the AI languages in use then such as the Symbolics LISP machine).
-However, the very fact that Quantum Computing allows extremely fast processing may open up new approaches, new techniques and drive innovation in the AI and machine learning fields.
+Quantum Computing is not about creating new forms of AI Chips per se or indeed hardware to run AI systems (unlike attempts back in the 80s to create machines capable of running AI languages such as the Symbolics LISP machine).

-In fact, this concept of Quantum Computing and AI combined has its own term: Quantum AI.
 Those in the field hope that Quantum AI will revolutionise industries such as finance, cybersecurity and healthcare.
 Even now, delivery companies such as FedEx and DHL are using ML based quantum computing to find the most efficient routes to meet a given set of constraints.

 A note of caution